Grayscale image of a robotic arm in a clean, modern environment.

 Final Thoughts

-Both the worker’s compensation claim and personal injury claim intersection is found to be a complex one.
+Both the worker’s compensation claims, and personal injury claim intersection are found to be complex ones.
 Receiving workers’ compensation doesn’t mean that the worker is ineligible to file a personal injury claim against the employer or the institution they work for.